clockelliptic/python-for-science/README.md

 __Goals for this repository:__
  - Break notebooks into smaller notebooks by section / topic
  - These notebooks are intended to form the basis for a guide to using Python for upper division undergraduate applied mathematics in the sciences.
+They are meant to be followed in a linear, sequential fashion.

 *Most files will be too large to render in browser.*